|

 The Triangle Offensive is the brainchild of current Los Angeles

 Laker assistant coach Tex Winter.
-The Triangle is based on execution of the
+The Triangle is based on the execution of the

 fundamentals and court spacing to produce the best high-percentage scoring

 opportunities.
-It is impossible to teach the Triangle or any offense if your
+It is impossible to teach the Triangle or any offence if your

-players cannot execute basic offensive skills.
+players cannot execute offensive skills.
 At the high school level,

-players will struggle with the basic fundamentals of the Triangle such as
+players will struggle with the fundamentals of the Triangle such as

-spacing, crisp passing, changing speeds, cutting and most important, reading
+spacing, crisp passing, changing speeds, cutting and most importantly, reading

 the defence.